-Without giving it any thought, I was simply regurgitating the conventional wisdom, the bias and prejudice against certain breeds, the need for clarity, simplicity and speed of decision-making inherent in our human DNA.
 Several states have bans on pit bulls, believing them to be dangerous.
-Recognizing that any danger often stems from poor training or owner behavior rather than the breed, California does not have any breed-specific laws for any dog, including pit bulls.
+Recognizing that danger often stems from poor training or owner behavior rather than the breed, California has no breed-specific laws for any dog, including pit bulls.

 - Any police or military dog that bites someone in the course of their duty

 - If the person who is bitten provoked the dog